McwilliamsJacobson/starter-academic-gzjin/content/home/research.md

 # This file represents a page section.
 headless: true

+# Activate this widget? true/false
+active: false

 # Order that this section appears on the page.
-weight: 20
+weight: 30

-title: Research
+title: Projects
-subtitle: "This is my main research."
+subtitle: "This is my main projects."

 content:
   # Page type to display.
 E.g. post, talk, publication...